 Wet rooms can be constructed on timber and concrete floors.
-For timber floors, a “dec” or tapered board is installed within the shower area above the ply supported joists, where the original floorboards have been removed.
+For timber flooring, a “dec” or tapered board is installed within the shower area above the ply supported joists, where the original floorboards have been removed.
 The built in gradient creates the fall towards the drain.
-On solid floors the falls are created within the screed or if the wet room is being installed into an existing property, the original concrete floor can be manually removed from the shower area and replaced with newly poured screed (and levelling compound) that creates the new falls.
+On solid flooring the falls are created within the screed or if the wet room is being installed into an existing property, the original concrete floor can be manually removed from the shower area and replaced with newly poured screed (and levelling compound) that creates the new falls.

 Appropriate flooring is a vital component of a wet room, particularly because it needs to fulfil the very important non-slip function.
-Choose wet room tiles that are practical and safe underfoot, such as natural stone tiles which are far more suitable than slippery, high-gloss tiles.
-However, it is possible to have certain wet room materials designed with a slip resistant finish to ensure maximum safety.
+Choose wet room flooring tiles that are practical and safe underfoot, such as natural stone tiles which are far more suitable than slippery, high-gloss tiles.
+However, it is possible to have certain wet room flooring materials designed with a slip resistant finish to ensure maximum safety.

 Depending on the type of wet room flooring material you would like to use, prices will vary, but investing in quality tiles will make all the difference to the longevity and efficiency of your wet room.
 Just make sure they’re properly grouted to avoid seepage, and most importantly, ensure that the whole wet room area is “tanked” or waterproofed.